allenai/HyBayes/docs/MANUAL.md

-# User Manual for HyPyThesis
+# User Manual for HyBayes

 ## Table of contents
 - [Introduction](#introduction)